 The easy option when getting replacement windows is to use a window installer who is registered with FENSA.
 These installers are able to self-certify that their work is compliant with the Building Regulations and provide you with a FENSA certificate.
 Keep it in a safe place and when you come to selling your home that will be one less thing to stress about.

-Now, dont worry if you lose your FENSA certificate, because FENSA keeps a record of all FENSA registered installations and as such we can re-issue you with your certificate via our website
+Now, don't worry if you lose your FENSA certificate, because FENSA keeps a record of all FENSA registered installations and as such we can re-issue you with your certificate via our website.
+This means that when you are selling your home and have lots of paperwork to keep track of already, you don't have to stress about a lost FENSA certificate.
+The certification of your windows is always close to hand thanks to our website records.

-If you opt for a window installer who isnt registered with FENSA you will need to negotiate with the local building control to come and inspect the work, which you will probably have to pay for as an additional cost.
+If you opt for a window installer who isn't registered with FENSA you will need to negotiate with the local building control to come and inspect the work, which you will probably have to pay for as an additional cost.
+This is why FENSA installers are an excellent choice when the work is being carried out, as well as later when you come to sell, as their self-certification means they can take care of this themselves.

 Check that you use a FENSA Approved Installer but also check the following: